TalKantor/ctf_writeups/VulnHub/Linux/vulnosv2.md

 </br>

 **Initial Shell Vulnerability Exploited:** </br>
-Was redirected to /jabc by the main page: </br>
+I Was redirected to /jabc by the main page: </br>
 ![jabc](images/vulnos/jabc.png) </br>
 I found this in the ‘Documentation’ tab source code: </br>
 ![jabc_doc](images/vulnos/jabc_doc.png) </br>
 Which eventually lead me into this website: </br>
 ![opendocman_mainpage](images/vulnos/opendocman_mainpage.png) </br>
-It was powered by OpenDocMan v1.2.7 I searched it online, and saw that it has multiple vulnerabilities [Exploit-DB](https://www.exploit-db.com/exploits/32075) </br>
+It was powered by OpenDocMan v1.2.7 I searched it online, and saw that this version has multiple vulnerabilities.
+[Exploit-DB](https://www.exploit-db.com/exploits/32075) </br>
 **SQL Injection in OpenDocMan:** </br>
 ![opendocman_sqli](images/vulnos/opendocman_sqli.png) </br>
 **Example of a SQL Injection payload:** <br>